7 Day Book of Mormon Evidence Tour

 After breakfast, our first stop will be the Hopewell Museum at Mound City in Chillicothe, Ohio.
 This restored Hopewell site features displays of artifacts of copper, silver, and stone that may have been made by Book of Mormon people.
 We continue through the Ohio River Valley, visiting ancient archaeological sites including Seip Mound, and Fort Hill, a Hopewell hilltop fortress with its ancient stones walls still visible.
 We'll stop at an Amish Bakery to get lunch and other goodies for a picnic at Fort Hill.
 We’ll see the world famous Serpent Mound with its mysterious coils forming astronomical alignments.
 We’ll overnight near Cincinnati, Ohio.

 Day 4 - FORT ANCIENT - MIAMISBURG ADENA CULTURE MOUND Today we journey to Fort Ancient, another hilltop fortress with miles of embankments and trenches before exploring the Miamisburg Adena Culture Mound.
 Then we'll have some quality discussion time about this ancient civilization that has over 25 correlations to the Book of Mormon, as we continue on toward Springfield, Illinois, where we will spend the night.
-(B)
+(B,L)

 Day 5 - ZELPH'S MOUND - ZARAHEMLA - DICKSON MOUNDS After breakfast you'll continue your journey, "roving over the plains of the Nephites" as the Prophet Joseph wrote to his sweetheart Emma while on Zion's Camp march in 1835.
 Our first stop, Zelph's Mound, is perched high upon a bluff above the Illinois River.
 A short climb takes you to the site where Joseph Smith had a vision of a righteous Lamanite warrior named Zelph, who was buried in this mound after dying in the final struggle between the Nephites and Lamanites.
 From there you will travel to the Dickson Mounds Museum to see the impressive collection of Hopewell artifacts and displays.
 Then you'll enjoy the afternoon in Nauvoo, majestic Temple, high on a bluff, symbolically facing the west.
 Across the Mississippi River you will have a wonderful view of Montrose, near the place the Prophet Joseph said was the site of Zarahemla, as indicated by the Lord in D&C 125:3.
 (B)

 Day 6 - CAHOKIA - STONE FORT Today we'll discover the largest city in North America before European settlement, Cahokia, just outside of St. Louis.
 The museum is world class but the magnitude of Monks Mound, the largest earthen temple mound structure in North America is awe inspiring.
 From there we'll ride to Stone Fort, an ancient fortified hilltop with stone walls perched atop a bluff.
 We will be staying the night in Poplar Bluffs near Stone Fort.
-(B)
+(B,D)

 Day 7- BIG SPRINGS Today we'll drive to see one of the wonders of North America, Big Springs, the proposed "Waters of Mormon" based on location, distance and description.
 Then drive back to St. Louis airport to catch your flight home.
 (B)